-The crew used SW-RP1 seawall repair material on this job.
-SW-RP1 transforms the supporting soil into a water-tight impermeable mass, which blocks the lateral stress caused by hydrostatic pressure resulting from water buildup on the landward side of the wall.
-SW-RP1 is environmentally safe and is certified to NSF/ANSI/CAN 61 standards for contact with drinking water.
+The technicians used SW-RP1 seawall repair material on this job.
+SW-RP1 transforms the surrounding soil of your seawall into a water-tight impermeable mass, which blocks the transference of energy and lateral stress caused by the typical build-up of hydrostatic pressure behind the seawall.
+SW-RP1 is environmentally safe and is certified to NSF standards for contact with drinking water.
 In addition to SW-RP1, the crew also used concrete preservation materials to address protect the concrete surface of the seawall.